Asian shares mostly higher after mixed day on Wall Street

 Expectations are low, and analysts are forecasting the sharpest drop in earnings per share for S&P 500 companies since the pandemic pummeled the economy in the spring of 2020.

-In other trading Tuesday, U.S. benchmark crude gained 54 cents to $80.28 per barrel in electronic trading on the New York Mercantile Exchange.
-It lost 96 cents to $79.40 on Monday.
+In other trading Tuesday, U.S. benchmark crude gained 76 cents to $80.50 per barrel in electronic trading on the New York Mercantile Exchange.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.